 Created by sculptor Emili Armengol, this gateway to north Catalonia is a symbolic border between Languedoc and Roussillon, a welcome to new arrivals in the Roussillon, a farewell to those leaving.

-As the Languedoc, Roussillon, and Midi-Pyrénées’ combine to become l’Occitanie, this symbolic monument can no longer split the two regions, but it still lets you know that you have arrived in Catalan Country!
+As the Languedoc, Roussillon, and Midi-Pyrénées’ have now combined to become l’Occitanie, this symbolic monument can no longer split the two regions, but it still lets you know that you have arrived in Catalan Country!

 A giant arc of four open doors, its uprights symbolise the four bars of the Catalan flag.